Quality Rating 1: Positive Guidance

 Providing choices to children gives them opportunities to make decisions and guides their independence.
 Choices communicate to children that they have some control and responsibility, which helps to increase their interest, attention, participation, and overall engagement in daily activities.

-Select the audio clips to hear examples of teachers providing choices and redirection.
-(Transcript)
+View the video to explore providing choices in a child care program.
+Select the audio clip to hear examples of teachers providing choices to children.

 Policy or Statement Builder